qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_combination.rst

 ===============================================================================

-Using the vectorized results of the raster analysis will allow you to select only those farms with suitable tarrain.
+Using the vectorized results of the raster analysis will allow you to select only those buildings on suitable terrain.

-**The goal for this lesson:** To use the vectorized terrain results to select suitable farms.
+**The goal for this lesson:** To use the vectorized terrain results to select suitable plots.

 |moderate| |TY|
 -------------------------------------------------------------------------------